Stefku/intellij-reference-diagram/README.md

 - As other diagrams, features available like Goto Source (F4), File Structure (Strg+F12) and Search (Ctrl+F), refactorings, Find Usages etc.
 - Nodes can be removed from graph to help analyze cohesive structure of the cluss.
 - The cluster count is shown in the toolbar.
+- Ability to isolate a subgraph based on a node: A subgraph of all it's callers or callees.
+- Show the connection between two nodes

 ## Cohesive clusters
 If you have a suspect class and you want to analyze the cohesivnes of it this diagram helps you to visualize the [lack of cohesion of methods]